 I knew that I was in a dream.

 I felt like a child, walking towards him with my hand outstretched.
 There had been no words spoken between us but I knew he wanted to see the palm of my right hand.
 The mountain that was a man took my hand in his.
 Then he looked at me with tears in his eyes.
 I felt the world where I lay sleeping, slowly turning over.
 And as it shifted, he said, “There is a gap, Meserette.
 There is a gap.”

 I woke up!

-I had this dream in 2003; and a short time after it, I had a troubling experience.
-I survived.
-I experienced the gap, Mutwa told me I would.
+I had this dream in 2003; and a short time after it, someone fired 12 bullets at me.
+I survived, without being shot.
+However, the impact was deadly.
+I experienced the gap, Mutwa told me I would in the dream.

 I have read both, Indaba, My Children, and Song of the Stars twice.
 From cover to cover.
 And have dipped into the books every now and then.
 I knew I had to buy Indaba, My Children when it fell on the floor in front of me in a bookshop!
 I picked it up and the cover of the book was so compelling that a déjà vu sensation ran through me.
-The beauty of ancient wisdom echoes through the pages of the book.
 After reading Indaba, My Children, I then searched for other books by Mutwa and bought Song of the Stars.

-It was a difficult choice but in the end I choose Indaba, My Children, along with The Isis Papers (my number 1 book) and Black Men, Obsolete, Single and Dangerous? as the three books he (as a Black male) “must” read.
+It was a difficult choice but in the end, I chose Indaba, My Children, along with The Isis Papers (my number 1 book) and Black Men, Obsolete, Single and Dangerous? as the three books he (as a Black male) “must” read.